nickp60/riboSeed/README.md

 * `otherSelect` will replace the legacy functioning of `riboSnag` (prior to version 0.8.0)

 ## Installation
+The trickiest part of this whole business is propperly installing SMALT.
 Installing with pip3.5 will be the easiest way, but prior to release, clone the repository, and run setup.py.

 ### Python Requirements: